Matanmoshes/Knowledge-Base/Docker/Deep Overview Java Application Deployment From Source Code to Deployment.md

-# Comprehensive Guide: Building, Running, and Pushing a Java Application with Docker
+# Guide: Building, Running, and Pushing a Java Application with Docker

 This guide will walk you through the entire process of building a Docker image for a simple Java application using Maven, running it in a Docker container, and pushing the image to Docker Hub.